 In a past painting series, I explored abstract elements found in nature that resulted in dynamic, colourful, organically abstract compositions.
 My 2015 limited edition of prints of digital paintings, entitled Almonte's Mississippi: Points of View, present rendered interpretations of iconic Almonte riverscapes before the banks and flow of the river were 'disrupted' by a new power plant.
 My recent body of work entitled Paint, Paper and Flotsam is a playful, yet sobering collection of small paintings on panel, found plastic constructions, and a folded paper wall installation, all inspired by found plastic.

-Says Noxon,“Working in series gives me the limitations I need to be productive.
+Working in a series gives me the limitations I need to be productive.
 I’m very mutable so if I don’t have some kind of limitations, I get overwhelmed with possibilities.
-That said, in completing one series and starting another - I give myself permission to grow and change.
+In completing one series and starting another, I give myself permission to grow and change.
 Trusting the process is something I have to re-learn all the time.
-It’s the only way I can truly explore something and push the limits of my own visual vocabulary.”
+It’s the only way I can truly explore something while pushing the limits of my own visual vocabulary.

 Thanks for taking the time to visit my site.